• Skip to primary navigation

 Self-care is not...

 Self-care looks different for everyone.
-I personally need to write in order to release my thoughts and emotions, but not everyone does.
-My husband needs to run and do vigorous physical activity to feel stress release, and I definitely don't enjoy either of those things!
+I personally need to journal in order to release my thoughts and emotions, but not everyone does.
+My friend needs to run and do vigorous physical activity to feel stress release, and I definitely don't enjoy either of those things!

 What do you love to do?